justincasher/justincasher.github.io/pages/seminars.md

 title: Seminars
 ---
 <br/>
-This spring I am organizing a graduate seminar at Indiana University on topics in algebraic geometry and number theory.
-I am also running a reading group on higher algebra.
-The schedule has yet to be decided.

 ### Graduate algebraic geometry and number theory seminar

 We meet on Tuesdays from 1:00 PM to 1:55 PM.
 The room has yet to be decided.

 #### Schedule